 Access to the curriculum is a key issue for consideration at the stage of admission to the school, transition within the school or when a disability develops.
 Where appropriate, students may work outside of their key stage.
 High Need Pupil Profiles (inc. EHCP) and Individual Education Plans (IEP) identified students will address this issue and are kept under regular review.
-This information is available to all staff via the VLE/intranet and staff shared areas on the school network.
+This information is available to all staff via the shared resource area on the school's network.